-The structured approach of the WiFi drivers is mirrored in the example programs, and the individual parts of this blog; they range from a simple LED-flash program, to one that provides some TCP/IP functionality.
+The structured approach of the WiFi drivers is mirrored in the example programs, and the individual parts of this blog; they range from a simple LED-flash program, to one that provides TCP functionality.

 A major problem with debugging Pico-W code is the difficulty attaching any hardware diagnostic tools, such as an oscilloscope or logic analyser; this has been addressed by supporting an add-on board with a Murata 1DX module and CYW4343W chip; full details are given in part 1 of this project.